SRA-VJTI/3D-Printer_Guidelines/README.md

 # 3D-Printer_Guidelines
-Blog illustrating the nitty-gritty of 3D printer maintenance.
+> Having a 3D printer is like having a cat, it eats your food and litters on you.